A Survey of Deep Graph Clustering: Taxonomy, Challenge, Application, and Open Resource

 \subsection{Scalability}

-Although achieving promising performance, most previous deep graph clustering methods cannot scale to the large-scale graph datasets.
-The heavy time and memory costs mainly come from two parts as follows.
-1) Train the encoding network on the large graph.
-2) Group the large number of nodes in the graph into separate clusters.
+In this section, we discuss the scalability of deep graph clustering methods.
+Although achieving promising performance, most previous deep graph clustering methods can not scale to large-scale graph datasets, such as ogbn-papers100M \cite{OGB_dataset}.
+The heavy time and memory costs mainly come from two parts, as follows.
+Firstly, the graph encoders need to be trained on large-scale graphs.
+Secondly, the clustering algorithms need to group a large number of nodes into separate clusters.

 For the first part, batch training \cite{mini-batch_training} will be a good solution.
 Concretely, researchers can partition the large graph into a mini-batch graph via sub-graph extraction technology like random walk \cite{random_walk} and then train the networks on the sub-graphs.
-Here, different from images or texts, one most important characteristics of graph data are the relational connections between nodes.
-Thus, keeping the original connection information after the graph partition is important for the model's performance.
-For the second part, for the learned node embeddings $\textbf{Z} \in \mathds{R}^{N \times d}$, the classical $K$-Means clustering algorithm will take $\mathcal{O}(tKNd)$ time complexity and $\mathcal{O}(Nd+Kd)$ space complexity.
-Here, $N$, $K$, and $d$ are the node number, cluster number, and feature dimension number, respectively.
-Besides, $t$ is the iteration number of $K$-Means.
-On the large graph, the node number $N$ is very large, such as 111M node number on ogbn-paper100M dataset \cite{OGB_dataset}, easily leading to out-of-memory on GPU or the long calculation time on CPU.
-The potential solutions include the mini-batch $K$-Means \cite{mini-batch_kmeans}, finding cluster centers via the neural network and calculating the clustering assignments in a mini-batch manner, bi-part graph clustering \cite{bipart_graph_1,bipart_graph_2}, etc.
+Here, unlike images or texts, one of the essential characteristics of graph data is the relational connections between nodes.
+Thus, keeping the original connection information after the graph partition is vital for the model's performance.

+For the second part, given the learned node embeddings $\mathbf{Z} \in \mathbb{R}^{n \times d}$, the classical $k$-Means clustering algorithm will take $\mathcal{O}(tknd)$ time complexity and $\mathcal{O}(nd+kd)$ space complexity.
+Here, $n$, $k$, and $d$ are the node number, cluster number, and feature dimension number, respectively.
+Besides, $t$ is the iteration number of $k$-Means.
+On the large graph, the node number $n$ is very large, such as 111M node number on ogbn-paper100M dataset \cite{OGB_dataset}, easily leading to out-of-memory on GPU or the long calculation time on CPU.